swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Most programs take additional arguments that control their exact behavior.
 For example, `-F` and `-l` are arguments to `ls`.
-The `ls` program, like many programs, take a lot of arguments.
+The `ls` program, like many programs, can take a variety of arguments.
 But how do we know what the options are to particular commands?

 Most commonly used shell programs have a manual.
 You can access the